Pulitzer Prize for Music: Criticism

-In 2004, Donald Martino, the 1974 winner, said, "If you write music long enough, sooner or later, someone is going to take pity on you and give you the damn thing.
+In 2004, Donald Martino, the 1974 winner, said of the prize, "If you write music long enough, sooner or later, someone is going to take pity on you and give you the damn thing.
 It is not always the award for the best piece of the year; it has gone to whoever hasn't gotten it before."

-John Corigliano, the 2001 winner, said that although the prize was intended for music that meant something to the world, it had become a very different kind of award, "by composers for composers" and "mired in a pool of rotating jurors."
+John Corigliano, the 2001 winner, said that the prize had become administered "by composers for composers" and "mired in a pool of rotating jurors."

-Composer and music critic Kyle Gann complained in his essay "The Uptown Prejudice Against Downtown Music" that the judges for the Pulitzer and other top awards for composition often included "the same seven names over and over as judges": Gunther Schuller, Joseph Schwantner, Jacob Druckman, George Perle, John Harbison, Mario Davidovsky, and Bernard Rands.
+Composer and critic Kyle Gann complained in his essay "The Uptown Prejudice Against Downtown Music" that the judges for the Pulitzer and other top awards for composition often included "the same seven names over and over": Gunther Schuller, Joseph Schwantner, Jacob Druckman, George Perle, John Harbison, Mario Davidovsky, and Bernard Rands.
 Gann argued that "Downtown" composers like himself did not win awards because the composer-judges were all "white men, all of them coming pretty much from the same narrow Eurocentric aesthetic....
 These seven men have determined who wins the big prizes in American music for the last two decades.
 They have made sure that Downtown composers never win."

-After winning the Pulitzer in 2003, John Adams expressed "ambivalence bordering on contempt" because "most of the country's greatest musical minds" have been ignored in favor of academic music.
+After winning the Pulitzer in 2003, John Adams expressed "ambivalence bordering on contempt" at the award, which he felt had ignored "most of the country's greatest musical minds" in favor of academic music.

 Schuller welcomed the broadening of the eligibility criteria for the prize in 2004: "This is a long overdue sea change in the whole attitude as to what can be considered for the prize.
 It is an opening up to different styles and not at all to different levels of quality."
 Composer Olly Wilson agreed that the changes were "a move in the right direction" because they acknowledge "a wider spectrum of music, including music that is not written down."
-Some other former prize winners disagreed.
-Harbison called it "a horrible development", adding, "If you were to impose a comparable standard on fiction you would be soliciting entries from the authors of airport novels."
+Some other former prize winners disagreed; Harbison called it "a horrible development", adding, "If you were to impose a comparable standard on fiction you would be soliciting entries from the authors of airport novels."
 According to Martino, the prize had "already begun to go in the direction of permitting less serious stuff" before the 2004 changes.
-Lewis Spratlan, who won the prize in 2000, also objected, saying "The Pulitzer is one of the very few prizes that award artistic distinction in front-edge, risk-taking music.
+Lewis Spratlan, who won the prize in 2000, also objected: "The Pulitzer is one of the very few prizes that award artistic distinction in front-edge, risk-taking music.
 To dilute this objective by inviting the likes of musicals and movie scores, no matter how excellent, is to undermine the distinctiveness and capability for artistic advancement."

-In 2018, 1970 winner Charles Wuorinen denounced the jury for awarding the music award to Lamar, telling the New York Times the decision constituted "the final disappearance of any societal interest in high culture."
+In 2018, 1970 winner Charles Wuorinen denounced the jury's decision to grant the award to Kendrick Lamar, saying this constituted "the final disappearance of any societal interest in high culture".

 Winners

-In its first 71 years, the Music Pulitzer was awarded 67 times; it was never split, and no prize was given in 1953, 1964, 1965, or 1981.
+In its first 84 years, the Music Pulitzer was awarded 80 times; it was never split, and no prize was given in 1953, 1964, 1965, or 1981.